cdaein/time-intertwined-screensaver/README.md

 ## Installation

-Download the zip file from the Release, upzip and double click.
+Download the zip file from the [Release](https://github.com/cdaein/time-intertwined-screensaver/releases), unzip and double click.
 If your Mac complains, click Show in Finder and right-click the `.saver` file and choose Open.
 There is not much going on in the app but use at your own risk.

 ## License